david-simoes-93/RCSoccerSim3dSetup/4 Viewer.md

 ## Performance mode

 To ensure the machine is running at peak performance, enable performance mode.
+For an 8-core machine, this did the trick:

+    for i in {0..7}; do echo performance > /sys/devices/system/cpu${i}/cpufreq/scaling_governor; done

+This does not seem to work:

 	sudo apt install cpufrequtils
 	sudoedit /etc/init.d/cpufrequtils
 		GOVERNOR="performance"

+We're not sure how to make this work upon reboot.

+## GPU

+Remember to install GPU drivers.
+When Roboviz starts, you can read the `-Renderer` line to see what it is using to render.
+For NVidia drivers, go to `System Settings` > `Software & Updates` > `Ubuntu Software` > `Download from: Main Server` and close.
+Reload the differences when asked.
+Then, `System Settings` > `Software & Updates` > `Additional Drivers` and enable the proprietary NVidia drivers.

 ## Preparing Rounds